 The polarising filters used in polarised sunglasses absorb these horizontally-vibrating waves that reflect off a surface.
 That means that only vertically-vibrating waves get through the filter and reach your eye.
 This greatly reduces the intensity of reflective glare.

 Non-polarised sunglasses only reduce the amount of light entering the eye; they don’t block glare.
 Glare not only makes it difficult and uncomfortable to see but causes eye strain.
 It also distorts the true colour of objects and makes them harder to distinguish.
 With polarised sunglasses you get glare-free vision, clear contrasts, more natural colours and reduced eye strain or fatigue.
 Glare also causes a mirror-effect on water.
 As a polarised lens will eliminate glare on the water it reduces eye strain and means you will be able to see down below the surface.

 Because polarised lenses block glare off a surface they are popular with sailing, boating and watersports enthusiasts, fishing enthusiasts, snow sports enthusiasts, runners, cyclists and drivers.

-It’s worth noting that whilst there are many benefits to wearing polarised sunglasses they can reduce the visibility of images produced by liquid crystal displays (LCDs) or light-emitting diode displays (LEDs) found on the instrument panels of aircrafts and dashboards of some cars or in other places such as the digital screens on automatic teller machines (ATMs) and self-service petrol pumps.
+It’s worth noting that whilst there are many benefits to wearing polarised sunglasses they can reduce the visibility of images produced by liquid crystal displays (LCDs) or light-emitting diode displays (LEDs) found on the instrument panels of aircrafts and dashboards of some (usually older) cars or in other places such as the digital screens on automatic teller machines (ATMs) and self-service petrol pumps.
 With polarised lenses, you also may be unable to see your smartphone or GPS device.

 The Pros & Cons of lens materials used in eyewear